 After the CPU and the GPU, the RAM is the third most important factor when it comes to the overall performance of a build.
 And much like the CPU and the GPU, the specification sheet of any individual RAM module or kit is a maze of acronyms, features, and various other specifications that might as well mean nothing to the average gamer.

 So, how exactly does one choose RAM?
-As with all things when building or upgrading a PC, knowledge is power.
+As with everything else that has to do with building or upgrading a PC, it’s all rather simple after a bit of research.
 Here’s our guide on how to choose RAM.

 Laptop and Desktop RAM

-Laptops/notebooks and desktops use a different type of RAM that only differs in form factor, or size, and the configuration of the connector pins that link it to a motherboard.
-Laptops support what is known as SO DIMM (Small Outline Dual In-Line Memory Module), while desktops use DIMM (also known as UDIMM) module RAM (Dual In-Line Memory Module).
-As the names suggest, SO DIMM is quite simply a smaller iteration of DIMM.
+Laptops/notebooks and desktops use a different type of RAM that mainly differs in form factor, i.e. size, and the configuration of the connector pins through which it interfaces with the motherboard.
+Laptops support what is known as SO-DIMM (Small Outline Dual In-Line Memory Module), while desktops use DIMM (also known as UDIMM) module RAM (Dual In-Line Memory Module).
+As the names suggest, SO-DIMM is quite simply a smaller version of DIMM.

 Choosing The Right Type of DDR